airalab/robonomics-wiki/docs/try_it_out/aira_installation.md

 ![Welcome](../img/try_it_out/aira_installation/ready.png "Welcome")

+At the very first initialization AIRA generates new Ethereum address and IPNS identifier for you.

-There is a walkthrough video you may wish to check it out
+There is a walkthrough video you may wish to check out

 <iframe width="756" height="425" src="https://www.youtube.com/embed/cDcaypYPBhI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>